technetos/uPackage/README.md

 >   uPackage defines the following directories underneath a main root directory:

+>   The man root directory path is defined as /opt/upackage by default.
+The environment variable UPACKAGE_ROOT is used to change where the root path is defined.

 #####ubuild/
 >   This directory is for the ubuild files that dictate how a package should be compiled.